- Publishing Profiles: Oren Teicher of ABA

-- Indie Groundbreaking Book: The Artist's Guide to Success in the Music Business
+- Indie Groundbreaking Book: The End of the Sherry

 - From the Tech Desk

 Press release, award ceremony program, important links

 Congratulations to all of this year's medalists in the 2012 Moonbeam Children's Book Awards!

 This year's medals went to books from 35 U.S. states, seven Canadian provinces, and three countries overseas.
 The diversity of the winning publishers proves that promoting childhood literacy knows no boundaries, as medal-winners came not only from long-established publishers, but from small presses, foundations, and self-published entrepreneurs.